ST. JOHN THE BAPTIST

 LOUISIANA PUBLIC DEFENDER BOARD (LPDB)

-The LPDB does not represent clients.
+The OSPD does not represent clients.
 It was formed to provide a regulatory and supervisory framework for the Public Defenders only.
 It cannot appoint a particular person or remove a lawyer from a particular case.

 LOUISIANA CONSTITUTION, (ARTICLE 1, SECTION 13)